 I have not yet seen Andrew Stanton’s John Carter.
 From the sound of things, I had better hurry.
-The grosses from midnight screenings are pretty soft, and the critics are treating it lightly; my guess is that if it had been made by anyone but Stanton — whose two previous films won Oscars and deserved more of them — they would be laying into this thing the way Rush Limbaugh romances women: with remorseless, unforgiving gravity.
+The grosses from midnight screenings are pretty soft, and the critics are treating it lightly; my guess is that if it had been made by anyone but Stanton—whose two previous films both won Oscars, and deserved them—they would be laying into this thing the way Rush Limbaugh romances women: with remorseless, unforgiving gravity.
 The, ah, aficionados over at Ain’t It Cool News (sounds better than “savants,” doesn’t it?) like the movie okay, but they’re pushing it uphill, and their readers are rebelling.
 It’s a puzzling reaction to a movie that truly doesn’t look any worse than G.I.
 Joe or Avatar, both of which made gazillions of dollars even as people walked out of them in a haze of three-dimensional indifference.

 The funny thing is that Disney seems to be encouraging people not to care about John Carter.
 I can’t think of a reason that Disney’s marketing arm, a more-or-less infallible alien intelligence, would do these things to a film they actually want people to see.